Gopher (protocol): Server response

-The protocol is also supported by cURL as of 7.21.2-DEV.
+The protocol is also supported by cURL since 7.21.2-DEV, which was released in 2010.

 Search request

 The selector string in the request can optionally be followed by a tab character and a search string.
 This is used by item type 7.

 Source code of a menu

 Gopher menu items are defined by lines of tab-separated values in a text file.
 This file is sometimes called a gophermap.
 As the source code to a gopher menu, a gophermap is roughly analogous to an HTML file for a web page.
-Each tab-separated line (called a selector line) gives the client software a description of the menu item: what it is, what it's called, and where it leads.
+Each tab-separated line (called a selector line) gives the client software a description of the menu item: what it is, what it is called, and where it leads to.
 The client displays the menu items in the order that they appear in the gophermap.

 The first character in a selector line indicates the item type, which tells the client what kind of file or protocol the menu item points to.
 This helps the client decide what to do with it.
 Gopher's item types are a more basic precursor to the media type system used by the Web and email attachments.

 The item type is followed by the user display string (a description or label that represents the item in the menu); the selector (a path or other string for the resource on the server); the hostname (the domain name or IP address of the server), and the network port.

 All lines in a gopher menu are terminated by "CR + LF".

-For example: The following selector line generates a link to the "/home" directory at the subdomain gopher.floodgap.com, on port 70.
-The item type of 1 indicates that the resource is a Gopher menu.
-The string "Floodgap Home" is what the user sees in the menu.
+Example of a selector line in a menu source: The following selector line generates a link to the "/home" directory at the subdomain gopher.floodgap.com, on port 70.
+The item type of 1 indicates that the linked resource is a Gopher menu itself.
+The string "Floodgap Home" is what the client will show to the user when visiting the example menu.